Big Learning with Bayesian Methods: Scalable Algorithms

 Given a minibatch of data points $B_t$, we define $F_{\phiv}(\{\xv_i, \hv_i\}_{i\in B_t}, \thetav) = \frac{N}{|B_t|} \sum_{i \in B_t} G_{\phiv}(\xv_i, \hv_i, \thetav ) + \log p_0(\thetav) - \log q_{\phiv}(\thetav)$.
 Then, the Monte Carlo estimate of the variational lower bound is

 where $\epsilonv^l \sim p(\epsilonv)$ and $\zetav^l \sim p(\zetav)$.
 This stochastic estimate can be maximized via gradient ascent methods.

 It has been analyzed that CP and NCP possess complimentary strengths~\cite{Papaspiliopoulos:2007}, in the sense that NCP is likely to work when CP does not and conversely.
-An accompany paper~\cite{Kingma:2014b} to AEVB analyzes the conditions for gradient-based samplers (e.g., HMC) when such a differentiable NCP can be effective or ineffective in reducing posterior dependencies, and suggests to use the interleaving strategy between centered and non-centered parameterization as previously studied in~\cite{YuMeng:2011}.
-AEVB has been extended to learn deep generative models~\cite{Rezende:2014} using the similar reparameterization trick on continuous latent variables, while~\cite{Mnih:2014} presents a sophisticated method to reduce the variance of the naive Monte Carlo estimate for deep autoregressive models, which is applicable to both continuous and discrete latent variables.
+An accompany paper~\cite{Kingma:2014b} to AEVB analyzes the conditions for gradient-based samplers (e.g., HMC) whether NCP can be effective or ineffective in reducing posterior dependencies; and it suggests to use the interleaving strategy between centered and non-centered parameterization as previously studied in~\cite{YuMeng:2011}.
+AEVB has been extended to learn deep generative models~\cite{Rezende:2014} using the similar reparameterization trick on continuous latent variables.
+However, AEVB cannot be directly applied to deal with discrete variables.
+In contrast, the work~\cite{Mnih:2014} presents a sophisticated method to reduce the variance of the naive Monte Carlo estimate for deep autoregressive models; thus it is applicable to both continuous and discrete latent variables.